canibal/remarkable-obsidian-sync/README.md

 rsync -av root@10.11.99.1:/home/root/.local/share/remarkable/xochitl/ <path_to_remarkables>
 ```

-I use Docker to create keep the python installtion on my machine clean.
+I use Docker to keep the python installtion on my machine clean.

-To build build the container (which will be named ros):
+To build the container (which will be named ros):

 ```sh
 docker build -t ros .